 Residents' Fuel Load Are you bushfire ready?
-Depth Gauge Tool Kit Living in the Shire of Kalamunda is a lifestyle choice that requires a heightened awareness of issues such as bush fires. -8 Reducing fuel loads is a key component -8 of being prepared for such events.
+Depth Gauge Tool Kit Living in the Shire of Kalamunda is a lifestyle choice that requires a heightened awareness of issues such as bush fires.
+Reducing fuel loads is a key component of being prepared for such events.
 This tool kit has been produced by the Shire of Kalamunda to assist you with measuring the approximate vegetative fuel load across your property.
 PREPARE.
-For more details contact the Shire of Kalamunda on 9257 9999 or go to Vegetative Fuel Load Depth Gauge 160 ACT.
-SURVIVE Total Indicative Fuel Load (TIFL) = Litter weight + (Scrub Weight x Scrub Flammability Factor) How to measure your Total Indicative Fuel Load: -8 Step 1 - Divide your property into different sections (celle) based on the vegetation variation across your property.
-Step 6 - Read the litter depth from the ruler and use this measurement to determine the litter weight per hectare from table A+ in the booklet. -10 Step 2 - Take three (3) samples in each cell to establish an average fuel from table A\ in the booklet.
-Step 7 - Refer to table B\ to determine step 7 - Refer to table B\ to determine load for each cell. scrub base weight Insert ruler here CUT INSIDE HERE Step 8 - Refer to table C\ to determine the most appropriate Scrub Flammability Factor.
-9257 Step 3 - Make a small hole in the leaf remove any coarse material Step 4 - Detach ruler and disk from this sheet, then place the 0-mm end of the ruler through the slot above in this disk. \ Refer to oversid tables A, B and C. rside of this disk to view 5666 Step 5 - Place the end of the ruler on the soil surface and gently press down on the disk (enough to hold a tennis ball under water).
+For more details contact the Shire of Kalamunda on 9257 9999 or go to Vegetative Fuel Load Depth Gauge ACT.
+SURVIVE Total Indicative Fuel Load (TIFL) = Litter weight + (Scrub Weight x Scrub Flammability Factor) How to measure your Total Indicative Fuel Load: ġ Step 1 - Divide your property into different sections (cells) based on the vegetation variation across your property.
+Step 6 - Read the litter depth from the ruler and use this measurement to determine the litter weight per hectare from table A in the booklet.
+Step 2 - Take three (3) samples in each cell to establish an average fuel Step 7 - Refer to table B to determine load for each cell. scrub base weight Insert ruler here CUT INSIDE HERE 9257 Step 3 - Make a small hole in the leaf litter and remove any coarse material.
+Step 8 - Refer to table C[#] to determine the most appropriate Scrub Flammability Factor.
+24 Step 4 - Detach ruler and disk from this sheet, then place the 0-mm end of the ruler through the slot above in this disk.
+Refer to oversid tables A, B and C. side of this disk to view 5666 Step 5 - Place the end of the ruler on the soil surface and gently press down on the disk (enough to hold a tennis ball under water).